 Indulge in a traditional 18th-century colonial lunch of hickory-smoked pork, deep-fried chicken, warm buttermilk biscuits, and more.
 Wait staff in period costumes add authenticity; you’ll really feel like you have stepped back in time!

-After lunch, head to the 1784 Pub to try some hard cider and local beer.
+After lunch, head to the 1784 Pub to try some hard cider and craft beer from local cideries and breweries.
 Pop into the gift shop on your way home to grab a few souvenirs for your loved ones.